benjaa-a11/studio/README.md

 This application is configured to connect to a Firebase project.

-1.  **Firebase Configuration**: The Firebase configuration is located in `src/lib/firebase.ts`.
-The placeholder values from the proposal have been used.
+1.  **Firebase Configuration**: The Firebase configuration is now securely managed via environment variables in your `.env.local` file.

 2.  **Firestore Database**: The application expects a Firestore database with four collections: `channels`, `peliculas`, `mdc25`, and `copaargentina`.

 3.  **Data Structure**:
     -   Each document in the `channels` collection should have the following structure:
         ```json
         {
           "name": "Channel Name",